A.I. United States Presidential Election since FDR.

 One possibility is that Willkie would have kept the United States out of World War II.
 He was a strong isolationist, and he believed that the United States should not get involved in foreign wars.
 However, it is possible that he would have been forced to enter the war after the Japanese attack on Pearl Harbor in December 1941.

 Another possibility is that Willkie would have entered the war sooner than Roosevelt did.
 He was a more interventionist president than Roosevelt, and he may have been more willing to send troops to Europe to fight the Nazis.
-This could have led to a different outcome in the war, and it is possible that the United States would have won the war sooner.
+This could have led to a different outcome in the war, and the United States might have won sooner.

 Ultimately, it is impossible to know for sure what would have happened if Wendell Willkie had miraculously won the 1940 United States presidential election.
-However, it is clear that his presidency would have been a very different one than that of Franklin D. Roosevelt.
+However, his presidency would have been a very different one than that of Franklin D. Roosevelt.

 Here are some of the key differences between Willkie’s and Roosevelt’s presidencies:

-- Foreign policy: Willkie was an isolationist, and he believed that the United States should avoid foreign entanglements.
-Roosevelt, on the other hand, was a more interventionist president, and he believed that the United States had a responsibility to play a role in world affairs.
+• Foreign policy: Willkie was an isolationist who believed that the United States should avoid foreign entanglements.
+Roosevelt, on the other hand, was a more interventionist president who thought that the United States had a responsibility to participate in world affairs.

-- World War II: Willkie’s response to World War II would have been different from Roosevelt’s.
+• World War II: Willkie’s response to World War II would have differed from Roosevelt’s.
 Willkie would have likely kept the United States out of the war for as long as possible.
 However, it is possible that he would have been forced to enter the war after the Japanese attack on Pearl Harbor in December 1941.

 It is impossible to say for sure what would have happened if Wendell Willkie had miraculously won the 1940 United States presidential election.
 However, it is clear that his presidency would have been a very different one than that of Franklin D. Roosevelt.